-These horses are truly the original Viking horses and were brought to Iceland by the Vikings over 1,100 years ago where they have been isolated ever since, without any other genetic input.
+These horses are truly the original Viking horses and were brought to Iceland by the Vikings over 1,100 years ago, where they have been isolated ever since without any other genetic input.

-Still today the import of any horses (or other livestock) is forbidden due to the risk of bringing disease with introduced animals.
+Still today, the import of any horses (or other livestock) is forbidden due to the risk of bringing disease with introduced animals.
 Iceland enjoys an almost disease-free status, meaning no vaccinations are needed.
 This allows a rather unique way of keeping the horses, usually in big herds in huge pastures, also stallions with their mares.
-In the summertime, thousands of horses can roam free in the mountains from various farms and are being brought down to the lowlands in the autumn during the famous horse round-ups.
+In the summertime, thousands of horses can roam free in the mountains from various farms and are brought down to the lowlands in the autumn during the famous horse round-ups.

 Another unique thing in Iceland is the travel with horses in the summertime.
 As Iceland is quite a big island (103.000 sq km/ 40,000 sq m) with a very scarce population (369,000 people in 2021), there are vast lands with no houses or roads.
 Because of this, we Icelanders (and our guests) can travel with our horses for days—or weeks—through the remarkable countryside.
-There is surely nothing that compares to traveling with a big herd of horses; perhaps 100 free horses lining up over the narrow path through the lava field, few riders in the front to guide them, and the rest of the riders in the back to drive them.
-Imagine the view of glaciers and volcanos around you and black desert, or old lava beneath you while you glide in the fabulous smooth tölt of an Icelandic horse.
+Surely nothing compares to traveling with a big herd of horses; perhaps 100 free horses lining up over the narrow path through the lava field, a few riders in the front to guide them, and the rest of the riders in the back to drive them.
+Imagine the view of glaciers and volcanos around you and black desert or old lava beneath you while you glide in the fabulous smooth tölt of an Icelandic horse.
 Now that is something to dream about...
 I know I do!

 Follow Horses of Iceland on social media:&